Now Reading

 Pinot Grigio grape variety

 Pinot Grigio is a wine of many hues and synonyms.
 From lemon to copper to pale pink, its unique grape-skin color provides many styles for winemakers to produce.
 Most countries produce either Pinot Grigio or Pinot Gris (more on the differences in a moment).
-But it also goes by the names Auxerrois Gris in Alsace, Fromentau in Languedoc, Grauburgunder in Germany, and Monemvasia in Greece – among many others.
+But it also goes by Auxerrois Gris in Alsace, Fromentau in Languedoc, Grauburgunder in Germany, and Monemvasia in Greece — among many others.
 No matter the name, read on to discover the individual attributes of this unique grape.

-Grigio vs Gris
+Pinot Grigio vs Pinot Gris

 The confusion stops here; Pinot Grigio and Pinot Gris are the same grape.
 However, depending on where it grows, it can display contrasting characteristics.